Russian National People's Army

-The Russian National People's Army (Russische Nationale Volksarmee, Русская национальная народная армия), abbreviated RNNA, was a Nazi German collaborationist military unit during World War II, led primarily by white émigrés with ties to American-based Russian fascist Anastasy Vonsiatsky.
+The Russian National People's Army (Russische Nationale Volksarmee, Русская национальная народная армия), abbreviated RNNA, was a Nazi German collaborationist military unit during World War II, led primarily by Russian émigrés with ties to American-based Russian fascist Anastasy Vonsiatsky.

 Name

 The Russian National People's Army, as it was called by its leaders, was known by several names during its existence.
-Though their chevrons and officially-produced material referred to them as such, German documents referred to them by two alternatively-used names; Sonderverband Graukopf ("Special Group Grey Skull") and Russische Bataillon z.b.V.
+Though their chevrons and officially-produced material referred to them as such, German documents referred to them by two alternatively-used names; Sonderverband Graukopf ("Special Group Grey Head") and Russisches Bataillon z.b.V.
 (Special-Purpose Russian Battalion).

 History

-The proposal to create the Russian National People's Army was first proposed by white émigré Sergei Nikitich Ivanov (a representative of Anastasy Vonsiatsky with ties to the Wehrmacht and Nazi Party) in Berlin.
+The proposal to create the Russian National People's Army was first proposed by émigré Sergei Nikitich Ivanov (a representative of Anastasy Vonsiatsky with ties to the Wehrmacht and Nazi Party) in Berlin.
 The proposal was supported by a number of high-ranking Wehrmacht officers, among them generals Max von Schenckendorff, Hellmuth Stieff, and Claus von Stauffenberg.
 The idea proliferated throughout the Oberkommando der Wehrmacht as a way to compensate for the losses of German troops on the Eastern Front.

 In March 1942, Ivanov met with Field Marshal Günther von Kluge, and received permission to form a Russian military unit from Soviet prisoners of war in Barysaw, Smolensk, Roslavl, and Vyazma.
 The Abwehr also soon took interest in the RNNA, and wanted to use the unit's personnel not simply to fight Soviet partisans in the rear of the German troops, but also to deploy the RNNA behind personnel as saboteurs in Soviet-held territory.